Bay State Remodeling

 Layout Development, Design Presentation & Summary Meeting

-Layout Development & Design Presentation
+Layout Development & Design Development and Presentation

 Example client feedback